404reese/d2d-s4ds/react-fe/README.md

 Update the following files with your information:

 1. **Header Component** (`src/components/Header.tsx`):
-   - Change "John Doe" to your name
+   - Change "Hari" to your name

 2. **About Section** (`src/components/About.tsx`):
    - Update name, title, and description